driticore/driticore/README.md

-# Hi there, I'm driticore! 👋
+# Hi there, I'm Akadinso Osuagwu! 👋

 ## About Me
 - 💻 Full Stack Developer with a passion for creating innovative solutions.